ekkolyth/ekko-bot/sql/README.md

 ## Integration with Better Auth Frontend

-The Better Auth frontend (in `/web/`) will continue to work with the same database tables.
-The Go backend can now:
+The Better Auth frontend (in `/web/`) uses its own PostgreSQL database instance.
+The Go backend:

-1. Read user data created by Better Auth
+1. **Does NOT store auth data** - authentication is handled entirely by Better Auth
-2. Create additional tables that reference Better Auth users
-3. Perform complex queries joining Better Auth tables with custom tables
-4. Maintain data consistency across both systems
+2. **Uses separate database** - bot data is stored in its own PostgreSQL instance
+3. **Communicates via API** - the bot backend receives user context through API calls from the web frontend

 ## Best Practices